hintona/NewSlides/README.txt

 - Download the package and place in your Downloads folder
 - Right click on the NewSlides-main.zip file
 - Click "Extract Here"
+- Once extracted, navigate to the 'NewSlides' folder by double clicking
+- Now navigate to the 'dist' folder by double clicking
+- Double click the 'newSlides' folder
-- Once extracted, double click on NewSlides-Windows.exe to run
+- Scroll down to 'NewSlidesApp', and double click it to run

 #### RaspberryPi Installation
 - Download the package and place in your Downloads folder